 Can you be a carrier of COVID after vaccine?

 Need a COVID-19 vaccine?

-“In general, vaccines work by allowing your own body to produce antibodies — to mount a defense – against the disease for which you’ve been vaccinated.
-Your body then remembers what to do if it encounters pathogens from that disease in the future.
+“In general, vaccines work by allowing your own body to produce antibodies.
+Those antibodies mount a defense against the disease for which you’ve been vaccinated,” he said.
+“Your body then remembers what to do if it encounters pathogens from that disease in the future.
 When that happens, the immune system shuts down the virus before any damage is done.”

 So far, the COVID-19 vaccines have needed to be updated to remain effective against variants.

 “For at least the near future, it appears yearly updates to the vaccine will continue” much like annual flu vaccines, Brian said.